 If your septic system is newly installed or has poor ground cover, consider putting down a layer of mulch.
 Doing this will help protect your system from freezing over when it gets cold.

 It’s important to avoid driving over your septic system, especially after a big snow.
 Doing so can result in snow compaction, which is when the snow is compressed closer to your system.
 Snow compaction can result in your septic system’s freezing more easily.

 Start Preparing Your Septic System for Winter Today!

 Winter’s freezing cold weather is already here.
 But it probably isn’t too late to do what’s right for your system.
-Snohomish Septic Service can help with septic inspections, tank pumping, and repairs.
+The Septic Group can help with septic inspections, tank pumping, and repairs.
 To learn more about our company and view special offers, visit our website.
 Call (360)310-4430 to schedule an appointment and don’t forget to ask about our free quote offer!

 Edited by Justin Vorhees

 Serving Snohomish, Lake Stevens, Granite Falls, Everett, Arlington, Marysville, Monroe, Mill Creek, Lynnwood, and greater Snohomish county.